 Detroit – the cheapest major US metro and it’s not changing.
 Despite having some of the cheapest rents for 1 and 2 bedroom apartments in the nation, prices dropped further in September by -7%.

-Below is the high-level summary from the Zumper rent tracker for 25 major US cities for the month of August:
+Below is the summary from the Zumper rent tracker for 25 major US cities for the month of September:

 Want to read more?
-Download the full August report here: August 2014 Rent Report.
+Download the full September report here: September 2014 US Rent Report.